Travel guide

 Conclusion

-O2 Travel works for short getaways where you prioritize not configuring anything, but its daily fee model makes it expensive as soon as the trip lengthens or the destination moves to a higher zone.
+O2 Travel works for short getaways where you prioritize not configuring anything, but its daily fee model makes it expensive as soon as the trip gets longer or the destination moves up a zone.
 If you're looking for spending control and a fixed price, a travel eSIM installed in 1 minute is usually the smartest option.
-Compare both before your next flight and check out all PuraSim eSIM plans to travel with data from the moment you land.
+Compare both before your next flight and check all PuraSim eSIM plans to travel with data from the moment you land.

 Marc González Sáez